natasakasikovic/eventorium-e2e-tests/README.md

 - ✅ Reserve services with time slots (directly from planner or details page)
 - ✅ Add purchases directly from product details

-### 🔍 Coming Soon
+### 🔍 Event Search & Filtering

+- ✅ Search by event name returns matching results
+- ✅ Search by name with no matches returns no events
+- ✅ Search with empty query returns all visible events
+- ✅ Filter by combination of filter parameters returns correct results
+- ✅ Filter with no matching criteria returns no events
-- ⏳ Event search by name and filter by type or location
+- ✅ Combined search and filter returns correct and consistent results

 ## 🔗 Related Repositories